This page is a bit old!

 Unique identifier for the purchase order.

-This field will be empty for newly proposed purchase orders, but for approved or confirmed purchase orders that already exist in the ERP system this field should be populated with the identifier the ERP generated.
+For approved or confirmed purchase orders that are imported from your ERP system this field should be populated with the identifier the ERP generated.

 |item||item||The item being purchased.|